ndsh/Manifest/README.md

 * [Processing Video 1.0.1+](https://github.com/processing/processing-video)
 * [Controlp5 2.2.6](https://github.com/sojamo/controlp5/releases)
 * [PeasyCam 3.0.2](http://mrfeinberg.com/peasycam/)

+## Input
+* Input has to be a H.264 conform "baseline" profile encode video, so it can run both on OSX and Linux machines.

 An input movie is mapped to a rotatable 3D digital representation of the installation while over artnet 540 stripes (each equipped with 40 LEDs) from [SchnickSchnackSystems](https://schnick.schnack.systems/produkte/led-komponenten/led-streifen-m/) receive the same signals and display it on the *real* thing.